acmesh-official/acmetest/README.md

 If you don't want to use 2 domains to test, we can use ngrok to test with temp domain.

-Please register a free account at:  https://ngrok.com/
+Please register an free account at https://ngrok.com/

 You will get your ngrok auth token.
 Then: